dayarthvader/tcp_ip/README.md

 ## Skeletal framework for new c++ projects.
+I wanted to make ready framework for all of my future C++ projects.
+This repo should serve and hopefully others who'd like to build c++ libraries and applications.
+I'm of the belief that the following 6 aspects of your future project must be well set right at the onset even before you write your first line of code.

+## Source tree structure
+I attach a lot of significance to how I structure the source tree.
+Ideally the source structure should reflect software architecture.
+Advantages of well desinged source tree structure being :
+[x] Intuitive code browsing -
+[x] Predictability -
+[x] Tranparency -
+[x] Maintainibility -
+[x] Automation tools integration -

 You can fork this repo to get a headstart in your new C++ projects if you chose
+[x] Details.1.
+As your folder structure.
 [x] CMake as your build support tool.
 [x] google-style-guide as your coding style-guide
 [x] googletest and googlemock as your unit test framework
 [x] spdlog as logging framework
-[x] <experimental> statusor as a error handling model -- This is new model I am trying.
+[x] *experimental* statusor as a error handling model -- This is new model I am trying.

 ## Details
 1. cpp source tree structure, designed based on my past projects.
 In principle, my projects are library oriented.